UNIVERSITY of WISCONSIN-MADISON

 Customizable

-Learn how to ethically assess and strategically implement AI solutions that enhance your organization's mission.
-Gain practical skills in using AI tools for tasks like grant writing and impact reporting.
-Develop sustainable AI practices that prioritize and serve your organization's values.
+Implementing AI can optimize your organization's mission.
+Gain practical skills for using AI tools for tasks like grant writing, fundraising and reporting.
+Develop sustainable and ethical AI practices that serve your organization's values.

 Upcoming Dates